RJ McLeod

 Introduction

-This is seventh Modern Slavery Statement prepared by RJ McLeod (Contractors) Limited.
+This is eighth Modern Slavery Statement prepared by RJ McLeod (Contractors) Limited.
 The statement is made pursuant to section 54(6) of the Modern Slavery Act 2015.
-This document covers the trading year to 30 October 2022 and sets out the steps that we have taken and the planned way forward to ensure that modern slavery or human trafficking is not taking place within our business or our supply chain.
+This document covers the trading year to 29 October 2023 and sets out the steps that we have taken and the planned way forward to ensure that modern slavery or human trafficking is not taking place within our business or our supply chain.

 Business Activities

 Since our formation in 1951, we have been associated with a variety of civil engineering disciplines.
-Today our portfolio includes site infrastructure, public realm, both local and national road construction, energy, marine, waterways and land remediation and development.
+Today our portfolio includes site infrastructure, public realm, both local and national road construction, energy – generation, transmission and storage – marine, waterways and land remediation and development.

 Over the years we have developed a tried and tested supply chain where mutual respect has been key to the success of the business.